conceptualspace/yet-another-speed-dial/index.md

 ### Can I open speed dial links in Firefox Containers?
 Yes, just use Shift + Right-click on the speed dial to access the default context menu.

+### Can I use YASD in a Chrome Incognito window?
+Unfortunately, Google Chrome does not allow extensions to change the new tab page of Incognito windows.
+If you are a heavy user of Incognito mode, I would suggest trying Firefox, which does not have the limitation.